Shwibi/shwi-js/README.md

 5. Custom error

-   Custom errors that are better than normal errors!
+   Custom errors that are better than normal errors! \
-   Includes error ids
+   Includes error ids \
-   Includes node.js error automatically
+   Includes node.js error automatically \
-   Automatically sets the date and time of error Auto-logs (can be turned off for all errors or just one error too) Manual logs
+   Automatically sets the date and time of error \
+   Auto-logs (can be turned off for all errors or just one error too) \
+   Manual logs
    JSON errors

 6. Stack

    Better collection type!
-All items pushed to the top, and you can pop off the top item and get it back!
+All items pushed to the top, and you can pop off the top item and get it back! \
-   You can specify particular items if you only want some particular type of items in a stack Create your own custom stacks by extending this!
+   You can specify particular items if you only want some particular type of items in a stack \
+   Create your own custom stacks by extending this!

+7. Colors

+   Ability to colorize a string of text!
+You can format a string in any way, and it will be logged that way in the console! \
+   You can also access the `shwijs#Colors` object to customise a string in your own way!

 ## Main class